How Does Galvanising Work?

 Protection against corrosion/rust is down to the thickness (number of microns), the purity (absence of any impurities in the process) and the overall percentage coverage of the zinc.

-Black patches aren’t very common, and they are aesthetically unseemly.
-However, they are generally the result of minor impurities in the zinc, and not corrosion.
+Black patches may occur, and they can be construed as aesthetically unseemly.
+However, they are generally the result of minor impurities in the zinc and do not constitute corrosion.
+The galvanising protection should not be compromised if the patches don't show rust.

 Keep a look out for the first signs of rust.
-Don't let it progress as far as the picture above left.
+Keep it from progressing as far as the picture above left.
 Take action as early as possible to protect the link with a cold galvanising treatment (spray)

 Rust marks like those in the picture above right may be caused by impurities migrating from an outside source.
 Regardless, any sign of rust needs to be investigated and treated as soon as possible to avoid deterioration.